Phosra/Phosra/README.md

 Skilled with bitwise operations, SWAR, and SIMD.

-Available for contract & remote work.
+Unemployed; available for contract & remote work.